An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: Related Work

 \paragraph{Generative Recommendation Models.} Generative recommendation models (GRMs) treat user histories as token sequences and use transformer transduction for next-item prediction, enabling amortized scoring across many targets \cite{zhai2024actions}.
 HSTU-style architectures have demonstrated competitive quality with improved efficiency for long histories, but their integration with production-level feature stacks is non-trivial.
 Recent industrial GRM frameworks such as MTGR emphasize retaining engineered features and optimizing system deployment for ranking at scale \cite{han2025mtgr}.
 OneRec similarly explores iterative preference alignment in a unified generative retrieve-and-rank framework \cite{deng2025onerec}.

-\paragraph{Efficient Training and Inference.} Efficient attention kernels such as FlashAttention reduce memory movement and latency for long sequences, which is crucial for transformers in production recommender systems \cite{dao2022flashattention}.
-Production-ready libraries like TorchRec further support scalable recommendation training and inference~\cite{ivanov2022torchrec}.

-Our work extends these lines by integrating a sequential model with rich production feature sets under strict latency and throughput constraints in LinkedIn Feed ranking, while retaining high offline and online quality.
+Our work extends these lines of work by integrating a sequential model with rich production feature sets under strict latency and throughput constraints in LinkedIn Feed ranking, while retaining high offline and online quality.